KatherineMichel/portfolio/doc/2024-recap.md

 You can learn more about him in his [obituary](https://www.livingstonfh.com/obituary/edward-a-markel) or the replay of his funeral.
 He was one-of-a-kind.

-Amazingly, my mom, his sister, provided the funeral music.
+Amazingly, my mom, his sister, provided wonderful funeral music.

 My Uncle Edward was an avid hunter.
 My cousin Andrea Markel Hastings organized one last duck call for him at the cemetery by a few of his fellow hunting buddies.
 There's something in my eye.